RaccoonlabDev/docs/doc/wifi_bridge/README.md

 ## 2. Hardware specification

-(in process)
+(in progress)

 ## 3. Wire

 You can power this board using one of 2 CAN-sockets:

-- the little one - it has 5V
+- the little one - has 5V
-- the big one - it up to 60V
+- the big one - up to 60V

-(in process)
+(in progress)

 ## 4. Main function description